-Bachelor of Applied Arts and Sciences degree courses in the Religion and Culture course block are offered on an accelerated (8-week) schedule.
+Penn LPS Online courses in Religion and Culture are offered on an accelerated (8-week) schedule.
 Courses in the block are largely asynchronous with some optional synchronous sessions to be scheduled by the instructors.

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.

 The Religion and Culture course block prepares you to:

 - Understand key historical themes and issues from the ancient world to the present

 - Interpret literary and historical texts and sources to understand the role of religion in different cultures and times

 - Examine religion from diverse perspectives, including gender, politics, and economics